brony28/AlgorithmsAI/README.md

 # AlgorithmsAI
 Algos from AI (college practical focused).

-All codes working, though DLS needs a proper logic.
+All codes working, though DLS, A* needs a proper logic.